 History and Architecture

-In 1989 the Bangalore City Corporation founded the Jawaharlal Nehru Planetarium.
-From 1992 the Bangalore Association for Science Education (BASE), an autonomous body registered under Karnataka Societies' Registration Act, has taken the responsibility to manage the planetarium.
+In 1989 the Bengaluru City Corporation founded the Jawaharlal Nehru Planetarium.
+From 1992 the Bengaluru Association for Science Education (BASE), an autonomous body registered under Karnataka Societies' Registration Act, has taken the responsibility to manage the planetarium.
 Principally it is supported by the annual grants given by the Department of Science and Technology of the Government of Karnataka.

 The dome of the planetarium has diametre of 15 metres.
 The planetarium projector is Space Master, a German Carl Zeiss.
 With the help of this projector one can see the night sky on the dome of the planetarium.
 The constellations are also projected through this projector.
 It is used for teaching astronomy as well as for conducting shows.